 - Change your computer account and mobile device passwords on a frequent basis.

-- Keep your machine patched with the latest software updates.
+- Keep your machine and mobile device patched with the latest software updates.

-- Install a firewall device or software to block outside access to unnecessary ports and services on your machine.
+- Install a firewall device or software to block outside access to unnecessary ports and services on your machine and mobile device.
 Install anti-virus scan and anti-spyware software to detect and remove malicious code that could be used to monitor your browsing habits and/or gather information about you or your bank accounts.
 Be sure to keep the software current with the latest signature and scan engine updates.

 Prevent Identity Theft